Scott3142/python-programming/site/codelabs/part-1.md

 ### Conditional Statement Expression and the Boolean Variable

-The value that goes between the parentheses of the conditional statement should be of type boolean after the evaluation. `boolean` type variables are either _true_ or _false_.
+The value that goes between the parentheses of the conditional statement should be of type boolean after the evaluation. `boolean` type variables are either `True` or `False`.

 ```python
 is_it_true = True